mcintirelab/rosmap/README.md

 # Lipidomics Analysis Pipeline

 ## Description
 This pipeline performs lipidomics data analysis for brain and serum samples, including data loading, filtering, imputation, normalization, clustering analysis, and bulk RNA-seq gene expression analysis.
+The analysis was conducted on a sample of participants from the ROSMAP cohort.

 ## File Structure
 - `01_Lipid_Inputs.R`: Loading and preparation of lipidomics data.